nus-cs2103-AY2021S1/tp/docs/UserGuide.md

-Academic Details | Details such as questions, exam records and attendance records Detail | Any miscellaneous information regarding a student Exam Record | A record of an exam which includes its name, date and the student's score
+Academic Details | Details such as questions, exam records and attendance records Detail | Any miscellaneous information regarding a student Exam Record | A record of an exam which includes its name, date and the student's score Index | Position of an item in a list (1, 2 3 etc)

 ## 6. FAQ
 This section provides the answers to Frequently Asked Questions (FAQ) by users.